pakitochus/H2020-MSCA-IF-2016/README.md

 This is a LaTeX template for the Marie Sklodowska-Curie Individual Fellowships application (H2020-MSCA-IF-2017).

+Forked from [http://github.com/sean-chester/H2020-MSCA-IF-2016](sean-chester/H2020-MSCA-IF-2016) and updated with the information at 2017 templates.

 Disclaimer: I do not offer any guaratees about this template.
 In particular, I cannot assure you that it fits the required guidelines (although I have tried to make it so).